🔼 Spirituality and Divination: An Inner Journey

 16 - Summary table of types of divination

-17 - Summary table of the major spiritualities of the world
+17 - Summary table of the major Spiritualities of the world

 1. Introduction

-2. Develop universal virtues
+2. Developing universal virtues

-Spirituality invites us to cultivate fundamental qualities: honesty, respect, generosity, love, compassion, and wisdom .
+Spirituality invites us to cultivate fundamental qualities: honesty, respect, generosity, love, compassion, and wisdom.
 These values guide our actions and harmonize our relationship with others and the universe.

-3. Sacred geometry: the energy of forms
+3. Sacred geometry: the energy of shapes

 Sacred geometry is the art of understanding the hidden structure of the universe through symbols and patterns.
-Each shape has its own vibration, balance, and message.
+Each shape has its vibration, balance, and message.
 By observing and using these symbols, we align ourselves with universal harmony.

 4. Divination: intuition and knowledge